Northeast India: Climate

 Under the Köppen climate classification, the region is divided into 3 broad types: A (tropical climates), C (warm temperate mesothermal climates), and D (snow microthermal climates).
-The tropical climates are located in parts of Manipur, Tripura, Mizoram, and the Cachar plains south of 25oN and are classified as tropical wet and dry (Aw).
+The tropical climates are located in parts of Manipur, Tripura, Mizoram, and the Cachar plains south of 25˚N and are classified as tropical monsoon (Am).
 Much of Assam, Nagaland, northern parts of Meghalaya and Manipur and parts of Arunachal Pradesh fall within the warm temperature mesothermal climates (type C) where the mean temperatures in coldest months range from -3 to 18 C. The entire Brahmaputra valley has a humid subtropical climate (Cfa/Cwa) with hot summers.
 At altitudes between 500 and 1500 m located in the eastern hills of Nagaland, Manipur and Arunachal Pradesh, a (Cfb/CWb) climate prevails with warm summers.
 Locations above 1500 m in Meghalaya, parts of Nagaland, and northern Arunachal Pradesh have a (Cfc/Cwc) climate with short and cool summers.
 Finally, the extreme northern parts of Arunachal Pradesh are classified as humid continental climates with mean winter temperatures below -3 C.